I've been crafting since I could hold a paintbrush, and I love to repurpose random things. My arts & crafts articles are on this subject.

 - Empty pot, mason jar, or vase (optional): To arrange your bouquet in.

 - Ribbon (optional): For decoration around your pot or vase or to wrap a few bunches together.

 Instructions for Making the Rose

 - Lay your used teabag out to dry.
 Drop some food coloring on them if you want to stain them.
 To speed up the drying process, I used a heat gun.

 - Once your teabag is completely dry, remove the tea leaves by carefully piercing a hole in the corner of your teabag.
 Cut along the fold at the base of the bag and pour the leaves out.
 Gently brush the leaves out with a soft toothbrush or use your finger.

 - It is up to you if you want to stain the teabag before you dry it or after you’ve removed the tea leaves.
 If your bags are dry and the leaves have been removed, you can spritz the bags with water and drop food coloring onto individual bags.
 By wetting them first, you are allowing the stain to spread.
 You could also soak the leaves in a jug of water and then add food coloring.
 Pouring stain directly onto the bags gives you a more vibrant color.

 - Glue six dry, empty teabags together side by side and allow the glue to dry.

-- Then, place three cotton swabs (Q-tips) and a toothpick along the one side of your row of teabags.
-You can glue them down if you want but I just hold them in place.
+- Then, place three cotton swabs (Q-tips) and a toothpick along one side of your row of teabags.
+If you want, you can glue them down, but I just hold them in place.